seralexeev/xrabbit.dev/README.md

 date: 30-05-2025
 ```

-It would be cool of course to redo the whole steering wheel and get rid of the plastic completely
+It would be great of course to redo the whole steering wheel and get rid of plastic completely

 ---